-- 1. Utilise best practice, child rights and child safe principles to ensure continuous improvement in the area of safeguarding therefore maintaining our responsibility under the National Catholic Safeguarding Standards and NSW Child Safe Standards. - 2.
-Always maintain professionalism in our interactions with children and young people by exercising appropriate duty of care and maintaining appropriate professional boundaries. - 3.
-Follow an established process to address concerns or complaints of inappropriate behaviour towards children or young people.
+- 1. Utilising best practice, child rights and child safe principles to ensure continuous improvement in the area of safeguarding therefore maintaining our responsibility under the National Catholic Safeguarding Standards and NSW Child Safe Standards. - 2.
+Maintaining professionalism in our interactions with children and young people at all times by exercising appropriate duty of care and maintaining appropriate professional boundaries. - 3.
+Following an established process to address concerns or complaints of inappropriate behaviour of staff towards children or young people.
 This upholds our legal obligation under the Children's Guardian Act 2019. - 4.
-Ensure that all people working in our school who are required to undertake a Working With Children Check have a verified clearance, as per requirements under Child Protection (Working with Children) Act 2012. - 5.
-Promote the safety, welfare and wellbeing of children by responding appropriately when we suspect a child or young person is at risk of significant harm due to possible abuse or neglect.
+Ensuring that all people working in our school who are required to undertake a Working With Children Check have a verified clearance, as per requirements under Child Protection (Working with Children) Act 2012. - 5.
+Promoting the safety, welfare and wellbeing of children by responding appropriately when we suspect a child or young person is at risk of significant harm due to possible abuse or neglect.
 This is our legal obligation under the NSW Children and Young Person (care and protection) Act 1998